Enabling Lineage V3¶

 Warning

-The Lineage V2 to V3 migration may be a time-consuming and resource-intensive process, depending on the size of the existing lineage data.
+Migration from Lineage V2 to V3 may be a time-consuming and resource-intensive process, depending on the size of the lineage data.
 It requires a restart of several important Alation services.
-We recommend performing the lineage migration during off-peak hours when there is little user activity and when other resource-intensive processes, such as MDE, QLI, or search indexing are not running.
-The migration may take from a few minutes to a few hours depending on the size of the existing lineage data.
+We recommend performing the migration during off-peak hours when there is little user activity and when other resource-intensive processes, such as MDE, QLI, or search indexing are not running.
+The migration may take from a few minutes to a few hours depending on the size of existing lineage data.

 The migration process requires backend access to the Alation server.
 In case of HA pair configuration, perform the migration on the primary instance.

-There are two situations in which you might run the migration:
+There are two situations in which you may be performing this migration:

-If you are retrying the migration after a failed attempt, begin with Reset the Migration Status Pointer and then rerun the migration.
+• You have run the migration script and it failed.
+If you are retrying the migration after a failed attempt, start with Reset the Migration Status Pointer and after that rerun the migration.

 If you had previously attempted to migrate the lineage data from Lineage V2 to V3 but your attempt resulted in a failure, you can rerun the migration from the very beginning.
-In order to do this, begin with resetting the migration status pointer to zero.
-The migration status pointer is a record in the internal database that documents the number of lineage links that were successfully migrated before the migration failed.
+Start with resetting the migration status pointer to zero.
+The migration status pointer is a record in the internal Alation database that documents the number of lineage links that were successfully migrated before the migration failed.

 To reset the pointer: